paulocfjunior/Liferay-FrontEnd-Fundamentals/README.en.md

 - Render/Show whitespace
     Some IDEs has an option to show the file whitespace, and let this option turned on can help with double spaces, and trailing spaces:

+- Remove extra lines
+    There is no need to add blank lines between the code blocks or at the end of the file.
+Only one line is enough to separate statement variables, code blocks, and so on.
+There should be no additional line at the end of the file.

+- Comments and JSDoc
+    Comments with `/* */` should be reserved only for multi-line comments or for comments that we wish to retain in CSS after compiling.
+JSDoc-style comments are not required.

 ![Whitespaces Rendering](./images/5-1-recomendacoes.png).

 ### 5.2 Code Formatting